-The U.S. Bureau of Labor Statistics (BLS) reported that employment of fitness workers was expected to increase 29% from 2008-2018 (www.bls.gov).
-According to the BLS, as of 2010, the annual median salary of fitness workers and aerobics instructors was $31,090, while the yearly median salary of athletic coaches was $28,340.
+The U.S. Bureau of Labor Statistics (BLS) reported that employment of fitness trainers and instructors was expected to increase 13% from 2018-2028.
+According to the BLS, as of 2019, the annual median salary of fitness workers and aerobics instructors was $40,390.

 Certification and Continuing Education Information

 Fitness trainers or instructors might want to become certified by the Aerobics and Fitness Association of America (AFAA).
 The group exercise certification takes one day and requires applicants to have group teaching experience.
-The personal trainer certification takes three days and recommends prior weight training experience.
-For both certifications, current CPR certification and successful passing of written and practical exams is required.
+The personal trainer certification takes three days and recommends prior weight-training experience.
+For both certifications, current CPR certification and passing written and practical exams are required.

 Instructors or trainers who would like to expand their knowledge base might be interested in becoming certified teachers of Pilates, a popular form of exercise, through the Pilates Method Alliance (PMA).
 Applicants are required to have at least 720 hours of Pilates employment within the past year or complete a 450-hour Pilates teacher-training program.
 Aspiring instructors must pass a written exam.
 Every two years, PMA-Certified Pilates Teachers must become recertified.

-Students interested in earning a graduate degree can enroll in a Master of Science in Kinesiology program focused in physical activity, health and wellness or a Master of Science focused in health and fitness.
+Students interested in earning a graduate degree can enroll in a Master of Science in Kinesiology program focused in physical activity, health and wellness, or a Master of Science focused in health and fitness.
 Some health and fitness organizations require employees to have a master's degree for specific positions.
-Moreover, bachelor's degree-holders might choose to pursue a professional degree in a field like occupational therapy.
+Moreover, bachelor's degree-holders might choose to pursue a professional degree in a field such as occupational therapy.